msmiley/volante-mongo/README.md

   dbname: "test",      // mongo database name to open
   dbopts: {},          // options object passed to driver on connect
   oplog: false,        // flag to enable oplog monitoring
-  rsname: '$main       // replica-set name (only used when oplog: true) });
+  rsname: '$main'      // replica-set name (only used when oplog: true) });
 ```